sablier-labs/docs/docs/contracts/v2/reference/periphery/contract.SablierV2Batch.md

 ### \_approve

-Helper function to approve a Sablier contract to spend funds from the proxy.
+Helper function to approve a Sablier contract to spend funds from the batch.
 If the current allowance is insufficient, this function approves Sablier to spend the exact `amount`.
 The {SafeERC20.forceApprove} function is used to handle special `ERC-20 assets` (e.g. USDT) that require the current allowance to be zero before setting it to a non-zero value.